Mini PCIe vs. M.2 NGFF: How to Select the Best IoT Data Card Form Factors on the Road to 5G

-Since the invention of the first laptop in 1981, the Osborne 1, the world has come to appreciate the economy of size and computing hardware that gets smaller and smaller every year.
+Since the introduction of the first laptop in 1981, the Osborne 1, the world has come to appreciate the economy of size and computing hardware that gets smaller and more capable every year.
 While screens get bigger, computers get slimmer.
-Form factors – industry standards or otherwise – of key components like storage, memory, processors and expansion cards determine the size and shape of the technology and hardware associated with laptops, cell-phones, and other computing devices.
+Form factors – industry standards or otherwise – of key components like storage, memory, processors and expansion cards determine the size and shape of laptops, cell-phones, and other computing devices.

 Almost as rapidly as the size of hardware has shrunk, the speed and variety of wireless networking has increased.
 Mobile professionals and other application areas of the IT industry have kept the pressure on for wireless network adapter form factors to become ever smaller and more capable to meet challenges of new high-speed wireless communications avenues.
-Long Term Evolution (LTE) solutions are able to transmit over 1G of data in a single leap, with 4G and 5G connections bringing more devices together than ever before.
+4G Long Term Evolution (LTE-A-Pro) solutions are able to reach data rates of over 1Gbps, with 5G connections bringing more devices together than ever before.

-In most laptop and industrial designs, you will most likely find one of two competing standards of small-form-factor (SFF) multi-purpose connectors: Next Generation Form Factor (NGFF) M.2 and mini Peripheral Component Interconnect Express (mPCIe).
+In most laptops, corporate network appliances, industrial routers and gateways, you will likely find one of two competing standards of small-form-factor (SFF) multi-purpose connectors: Next Generation Form Factor (NGFF) M.2 and mini Peripheral Component Interconnect Express (mPCIe).

-How do you decide which mobile broadband PC card or cellular adapter card to use?
+How do you decide which mobile broadband PC card or cellular adapter standard to use?

 Below, we’ll give you the information you need to select the right IoT data card form factors on the road to 5G.

 Mobile users, businesses, and industries across a wide spectrum are looking to the Internet of Things (IoT) for faster connections across multiple devices, more data transmission and downloading capabilities, and innovative solutions that will transform day-to-day operations.

-Thankfully, both the worldwide preparation for 5G broadband speeds and business optimization of LTE solutions have paved the speedway of the future by expanding the range of available frequencies and increasing the number of carriers.
+Thankfully, both the worldwide preparation for 5G broadband speeds and business optimization of LTE solutions have paved the speedway of the future.
 But speedy services that let the mobile workforce connect to corporate video conferencing or companies extending IT resources to new offices and branches can pay a price in real estate and performance.
-Both M.2 and mPCIe applications are useful and address those issues, depending on how much space one needs and how the cards are utilized within a given industry.
+Both NGFF-M.2 and mPCIe standards are useful and address those issues, depending on how much space one needs and how the cards are utilized within a given industry.